Amy Talluto

 60 x 74 inches

 Talluto's accomplished oil paintings can be deemed "traditional landscapes," but her choices suggest she is less interested in painting a pond per se, than she is in unfolding and interpreting that pond.
-Where one expects space to recede, for example, it might suddenly flatten, or perhaps the contour of a reflection lifts, forcing the foreground to recede as our brain tries to push the imagery back where we feel it "should" rest.
-In some passages, the effect is vertiginous; if Talluto's paintings are a window onto another world, it's a domain in which our brain and senses will surely be addled.
-In this sense, she is like the scientist or the precocious infant engineer taking apart the world she observes in order to better understand its makeup.
-Unlike those seeking answers, however, she is most concerned with the dissection itself.
+Where one expects space to recede, for example, it might suddenly flatten, or perhaps the contour of a reflection lifts, causing the foreground to recede as our brain tries to force the imagery back where we feel it "should" reside.
+In some passages, the effect is vertiginous; if Talluto's paintings are a window onto another world, they frame a domain in which our brain and senses will are addled.
 By focusing on the riot of color and form, Talluto strives to reveal the animating force, that invisible weave that ties together all things.

 Diane Carr